2020a/DeformableFishNet/README.md

     parser.add_argument('--tracker', type=str, default='bytetrack.yaml', choices=['botsort.yaml', 'bytetrack.yaml'], help='tracker type, [botsort.yaml, bytetrack.yaml]')

 # 5. Model file
-1. The network structure of *DeformableFishNet* detection model proposed by us can be found in **ultralytics/models/v8/DeformableFishNet.yaml** .
+1. The network structure of **DeformableFishNet** detection model proposed by us can be found in *ultralytics/models/v8/DeformableFishNet.yaml* .
-2. The *efficient global coordinate attention module (EGCA)* module we proposed is in **ultralytics/nn/extra_modules/attention.py** line 1007.
+2. The **efficient global coordinate attention module (EGCA)** module we proposed is in *ultralytics/nn/extra_modules/attention.py* line 1007.
-3. The *deformable convolution network based on EGCA (EDCN/EC2f)* module we proposed is in **ultralytics/nn/extra_modules/block.py** line 1497 .
+3. The **deformable convolution network based on EGCA (EDCN/EC2f)** module we proposed is in *ultralytics/nn/extra_modules/block.py* line 1497 .
-4. The network structure of  *EC2f-based feature pyramid network (EDBFPN)* module we proposed is in **ultralytics/models/v8/EDBFPN.yaml** .
+4. The network structure of **EC2f-based feature pyramid network (EDBFPN)** module we proposed is in *ultralytics/models/v8/EDBFPN.yaml* .
-5. The *efficient multi-scale decoupling head (EMSD Head)* module we proposed is in **ultralytics/nn/extra_modules/head.py**  line 14.
+5. The **efficient multi-scale decoupling head (EMSD Head)** module we proposed is in *ultralytics/nn/extra_modules/head.py*  line 14.

+# 6. Dataset
+The **freshwater fish dataset** is under *Freshwater fish/* directory.
+There are 4691 pictures in our **freshwater fish dataset**, all of which were taken by underwater RGB camera in natural freshwater environment.The fish in the picture belong to two species, koi fish and tilapia.

+Tilapia and koi fish are two different fish, and there are some obvious differences in their body surface characteristics.
+The body surface of tilapia is covered with smooth and hard scales, which are small and closely arranged.
+Their scales don't reflect light as koi fish does.
+The body of tilapia is usually oval or slightly flat.
+They are relatively small, especially compared with adult koi fish.
+Tilapia has many kinds of fins, including dorsal fin, anal fin, caudal fin and pectoral fin.
+Their fins are relatively short and strong, and they usually don't have a wide and unique shape like koi fish.
+Koi fish is famous for its colorful colors and unique patterns, while the color of tilapia is relatively simple, usually gray, silver or brown.
+Koi fish is bigger and rounder than tilapia.

+Using **DeformableFishNet** to train freshwater fish dataset needs to store *Freshwater fish/images/* and *Freshwater fish/labels/* directories under *dataset/* directory.